 3-II.C.
-SOCIAL SECURITY NUMBERS [24 CFR 5.216, 5.218, Notice PIH 2012-10]
+SOCIAL SECURITY NUMBERS [24 CFR 5.216, 5.218, Notice PIH 2012-10, HUD Streamlining Rule 3/8/2016, Notice PIH 2016-05]

 The applicant and all members of the applicant's household must disclose the complete and accurate social security number (SSN) assigned to each household member, and the documentation necessary to verify each SSN.
+If a child under age 6 has been added to an applicant family within 6 months prior to voucher issuance, an otherwise eligible family may be admitted to the program and must disclose and document the child's SSN within 90 days of the effective date of the initial HAP contract.
 A detailed discussion of acceptable documentation is provided in Chapter 7.